 You can also Disable the fill Click the No fill button on the property bar.
 Apply an outline Type a value in the Outline width box on the property bar to specify the outline width in pixels.
 Change the color of an outline Click the Outline color button on the property bar.
 Change the transparency Type a value in the Transparency box in the property bar.
-The current fill is displayed in the color control area of the tool You can draw a circle with the Ellipse tool by holding down C To draw a polygon 1 In the toolbox, click the Polygon tool 2 On the property bar, click one of the following buttons: • Uniform fill • Fountain fill • Bitmap fill • Texture fill 3 Choose a fill from the Fill picker.
-If you want to edit the fill, click the Edit fill button 4 Click where you want to set the anchor points of the polygon, and You can also Disable the fill Click the No fill button on the property bar.
+The current fill is displayed in the color control area of the to You can draw a circle with the Ellipse tool by holding down To draw a polygon 1 In the toolbox, click the Polygon tool 2 On the property bar, click one of the following buttons: • Uniform fill • Fountain fill • Bitmap fill • Texture fill The state of the following buttons: • Uniform fill • Fountain fill • Bitmap fill • Texture fill on the Fill picker.
+If you want to edit the fill, click the Edit fill button • On the polygon, and the click where you want to set the anchor points of the polygon, and the polygon of the polygo You can also Disable the fill Click the No fill button on the property bar.
 Apply an outline to the polygon Type a value in the Outline width box on the property bar to specify the outline width in pixels.
 Change the color of an outline Click the Outline color button on the property bar.
-Change the way outline segments join Choose a join type from the Shape joints list box on the property bar.
+Change the way outline segments join Choose a join type from the Shape joints list box on the propert bar.